-We investigated how socioeconomic factors directly impact various related factors.
-The "Lifestyle and Diet Score" had the highest direct effect at 0.41, while the direct effect on "family physicians and dentists" was 0.21.
-Despite having the smallest direct effect at -0.03, the total effect on 「Bedridden Status」was 0.27, making it the second largest effect among all items.
-It served as a basis for determining the "degree of care required."
+The standardized "Lifestyle and Diet Score" estimation from the “Socioeconomic Status” had the most significant direct effect at 0.41.
+Despite having a direct effect from “Socioeconomic Status” on the “Three Health Factors” at 0.16, the total effect on the “Three Health Factors” was 0.27, making it the second largest among all items.
+The “Socioeconomic Status” was a fundamental factor for determining the「Bedridden Status」(Table 4).

-7)交絡要因

-「医師・歯科医師」と「要介護度」だけの関連性を示す標準化推定値は、-0.08であり、「治療中疾病数」と「要介護度」だけの関連性では、0.13であった。しかしながら、最終モデルである図1に示したように、「要介護度」に対する「医師・歯科医師」と「治療疾病数」の標準化推定値はゼロであった。よって、「要介護度」と「医師・歯科医師」ないし「治療疾病数」との関連では、その背景として”社会経済的要因”と”生活習慣と食得点”それに”健康3要因”が交絡要因となっていることを示している。
+The desirability of the latent variable "Socioeconomic Status" shown here indicates that educational attainment, income, and height are high, while age is not old.
+In terms of the relationship between "Socioeconomic Status" and observed variables, the estimate of educational attainment was the largest at 0.55, followed by age and height.
+Various variables were determined as desirable due to the essential basic background of the “Socioeconomic Status.”

-7)Confounding factors
+7)Confounding Factors

 The standardized estimate of the association between 「Physicians and/or Dentists」 and 「Treated Diseases」 alone was -0.08, and the association between 「Physicians and/or Dentists」 and 「Bedridden status」 alone was -0.13.
-However, in the final model, the standardized estimates of 「Physicians and/or Dentists」 and 「Treated Diseases」 for 「Bedridden Status」 were almost zero, as shown in Figure 2.
-Based on these results, we can conclude that "Socioeconomic Status," "Lifestyle and Dietary Scores," and "three health factors" are confounding factors for the relationship between 「Physicians and/or Dentists」 and 「Treated Diseases 」 to 「Bedridden Status.」
+However, in the final model, the standardized estimates of 「Physicians and/or Dentists」 and 「Treated Diseases」 for 「Bedridden Status」 were almost zero, as shown in Figure 1.
+Based on these results, we can conclude that "Socioeconomic Status," "Lifestyle and Dietary Scores," and "Three Health Factors" are confounding factors for the relationship between 「Physicians and/or Dentists」 and 「Treated Diseases 」 to 「Bedridden Status.」

-4. Discussion
+Ⅳ. Discussion

-4-1.
-Possibility of Preventing the Need for Bedridden Status by Having Only a Family Dentist
+1. Possibility of Preventing the Need for Bedridden Status by Having Only a Family Dentist